 Internationally, the 1990s saw America having to reorientate its attention towards new issues.
 In 1991, under President George Bush Snr, America led a coalition of forces to drive the Iraqi army out of Kuwait, which it had occupied; and in 1998, under President Clinton, the US Air Force played a prominent role in the NATO bombing of Serb positions in Kosovo, which brought an end to the long-running Balkan War which had followed the break-up of Yugoslavia.

-During the starkest of new threats came to the fore with the rise of Islamic terrorism.
-The attack on the World Trade Centre in New York, and the Pentagon in Washington, on September 11th, 2001, shocked the entire world.
+During the early years of the 21st century the starkest of new threats came to the fore with the rise of Islamic terrorism.
+The attack on the World Trade Center in New York, and the Pentagon in Washington, on September 11th, 2001, shocked the entire world.
 In the wake of this, President George W. Bush declared a “War on Terror”, and a little later the USA and its Allies invaded Afghanistan, whose Taliban government supported the Al Qaida group which had carried out the attack.

 In 2003, with only the United Kingdom as an ally, American forces invaded Iraq, which, under its dictator Saddam Hussein, it suspected of developing weapons of mass destruction.
 This swiftly led to the fall of Saddam Hussein, but mired US and British forces in dealing with Iraqi insurgents and inter-religious fighting for many years.